LocationHong Kong, China

 ReferencesPei Cobb Freed & Partners

-From the architect.
+Text description provided by the architects.
 When commissioned to design the Bank of China Tower on an intricate inland site, I.M.
 Pei was requested to create an unavoidably tall unique headquarters in a typhoon-prone region that would represent the aspirations of the Chinese people yet also symbolize good will toward the British Colony.

 The solution assimilates architecture and engineering simultaneously, involving an asymmetrical tower that informs both skyline and street.
 The Bank of China Tower stands 70 stories tall, reaching a height of 1,209 feet.
 At the time of its opening in May 1990, it was the tallest building in Asia and still remains one of the tallest in Hong Kong.